emilia-colonese/emilia-colonese.github.io/README.md

 ## Portfolio

-_MapReduce :sparkles:_
+_MapReduce Project:sparkles:_

-You can customize your homepage by adding content to either an `index.md` file or the `README.md` file.
-GitHub Pages first looks for an `index.md` file.
-Your repository has an `index.md` file so we can update it to include your personalized content.
+Install and configure an open and free distributed enviroment: Apache Hadoop.
+A tutorial can be accessed in `hadoop.pdf` file.

+_Data Pipeline Project:sparkles:_

+Create a Data Pipeline for a Web Scrapping Project.
+The code can be seen in `Web Scrapping.pdf` file.

-### :keyboard: Activity: Create your homepage
+### :keyboard: Activity: Create your pipeline

 1. Browse to the `index.md` file in the `my-pages` branch.
 1. In the upper right corner, open the file editor.